-Visits from parents, guardians, brothers, sisters and other close family members play an important role in your child’s recovery.
-We ask that you follow the visiting guidelines below, so we can provide the best possible care.
+Visits from parents, guardians, brothers, sisters and other loved ones play an important role in your child’s recovery.

-- Partners in Care are welcome to visit any time unless there is a danger of spreading illness (such as during a severe flu season), while a surgical procedure is in progress in the department, or an emergency is occurring in the area.
+- Partners in Care are welcome to visit any time unless there is a danger of spreading illness (such as during a severe flu season), while a surgical procedure is in progress in the department or if an emergency is occurring in the area.

-- Brothers, sisters and other family and friends may visit between 8 a.m. and 9 p.m.
+- Siblings and other family and friends may visit 8 a.m.–9 p.m.

 - Anyone who has not had the chicken pox, measles or other infectious diseases and has had a known exposure in the past three weeks.
-If you received the chicken pox vaccine in the last three weeks, talk to your child’s nurse before visiting.
+If you or any visitors received the chicken pox vaccine within the last three weeks, talk to your child’s nurse before visiting.